January 23, 2020 - Black Cat Bistro at Bookcliff Vineyards

 A special dinner in a very unusual location - Bookcliff Vineyard’s winery!
-Eric Skokan of Black Cat Bistro, his wife Jill and son Avery prepare dinner at the winery.
+Eric Skokan of Black Cat Bistro, his wife Jill, and son Avery prepare dinner at the winery.
 Since this is mid-winter, Black Cat farm’s root cellar is featured.
-At the start of winter, it’s loaded with somewhere between 45,000 and 50,000 pounds of carrots, onions, potatoes and any other vegetable that will store for the winter.
-This year was a little special, we had a really hard freeze fairly early, so they had to harvest and smoke something like 1,500 - 2,000 pounds of egg plant.
+At the start of winter, it’s loaded with somewhere between 45,000 and 50,000 pounds of carrots, onions, potatoes, and any other vegetables that will store for the winter.
+This year was a little special, we had a really hard freeze fairly early, so they had to harvest and smoke something like 1,500 - 2,000 pounds of eggplant.

 To clearly distinguish between the menu and our descriptions, the menu will be in a Helvetica Neue font, our descriptions will be in the usual Times New Roman font.